 This idea has been around a long time, and even made its way onto an episode of the popular TV show Friends.
 However, we can say without hesitation that applying urine to a jellyfish sting isn’t going to help much (plus it’s pretty inconvenient at a public beach).

-Salt water, however, is a good way to reduce the pain of a jellyfish sting (don’t use fresh water or rub the area, as this can make it worse).
-Bits of remaining tentacles in the skin can be carefully removed by scraping with a credit card or something similar.
 The pain of the sting should gradually subside over the next 24 hours.
 If the sting is severe and covers a large area, or causes nausea, vomiting, difficulty breathing, or pain in an unaffected area, seek medical attention immediately.
-A few species of jellyfish are very toxic and their stings can be dangerous.
+A few species of jellyfish are very toxic and their stings can be dangerous, even fatal in some instances.

 Stay in touch with the conversation, subscribe to the RSS feed for comments on this post.